PADDY POWER STAYERS HURDLE 2023

-The Paddy Power Stayers Hurdle is the feature race on day 3 of the Cheltenham Festival and is the only 3 mile hurdle race in the Festival.
+The Stayers Hurdle is the feature race on day 3 of the Cheltenham Festival and is the only 3 mile hurdle race in the Festival.

-The Paddy Power Stayers Hurdle is the feature race on day 3 of the Cheltenham Festival and is the only 3 mile hurdle race in the Festival.
+The Stayers Hurdle is the feature race on day 3 of the Cheltenham Festival and is the only 3 mile hurdle race in the Festival.

-The latest antepost odds for horses running in the 2023 Paddy Power Stayers Hurdle
+The latest ante-post odds for horses running in the 2024 Stayers Hurdle

 Check the odds with your Bookmaker before placing a bet as fluctuations can occur.
 Full Terms and Conditions for the promotional bet offers can be found on the respective websites – please read them before signing up.